rertyy/tp/docs/DeveloperGuide.md

 4. Description
 5. Status

-Each of these attributes are its own class, and they serve the following purposes:
+Each of these attributes form its own class, and they serve the following purposes:
 The `OrderDate` is the time in which the order is created.
 The `Deadline` is the time in which the order is due, which is specified by the user.
-The `Price` is a `Double` type where it represents the price for the order, and follows a numerical format of 2 decimal places.
+The `Price` is backed by a `Double` type where it represents the price for the order, and follows a numerical format of 2 decimal places.
-The `Description` is a `String` type which holds the description of the Order.
+The `Description` is backed by a `String` type which holds the description of the Order.

 ![OrderStatusEnumClassDiagram.png](images/OrderStatusEnumClassDiagram.png)